AmitKadosh1/Build-New-Dataset-And-Classify-Faces-By-Using-Transfer-Learning/README.md

 ![Default](./images/image2.jpg)
 <p align="center">
-Figure 2: Face Recognition. (a) The original image, (b) The image in gray scale, (c) Face recognition performed by the Cascade Classifier algorithm, (d) Cropping the face from original image and resize to 256x256.
+Face Recognition. (a) The original image, (b) The image in gray scale, (c) Face recognition performed by the Cascade Classifier algorithm, (d) Cropping the face from original image and resize to 256x256.

 ### Improving Face Recognition Algorithm by Rotation
 Unfortunately, we noticed that the algorithm we described does not give good enough results - there are many images in which it fails to recognize faces.